Evaluating the Effect of Biological Control and Planting Mixed Varieties to Manage Whitefly and Aphid Pests in Organic Squash

 • Production Systems: organic agriculture

-The specific objectives were to 1) evaluate the effect of planting multiple varieties of squash together on squash pests and disease incidence compared to pure stands of a single squash variety, and 2) determine the effect of intercropping sweet alyssum with squash on pests and natural enemy populations.
+The specific objectives were to 1) evaluate the effect of planting multiple varieties of squash on arthropod pests and disease incidence compared with pure stands of a single squash variety, and 2) determine the effect of intercropping sweet alyssum with squash on arthropod pests and natural enemy populations.
+This project will aid in identifying reduced-risk tools that are compatible with beneficial insects and contribute to developing a comprehensive IPM program for controlling economic pests of organic squash.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.